Home

 PizzaCostCalculator

-Handy Android app which helps to make an optimal decision when choosing pizza size and shape.
+Handy Android app to help make an optimal decision when choosing pizza size.

 Technologies: Kotlin, Room, JUnit, Mockito, Espresso, Gradle, Bitrise, SonarQube, CodeCov